 Victoria has five Community Fire Refuges at Millgrove, East Warburton, Ferny Creek, Blackwood and Lavers Hill.
 Each of the community fire refuges are dual-purpose buildings, co-located with either schools or emergency services facilities, placed in communities with no other real last resort options in the event of fire.

-A community fire refuge is a last resort shelter option.
+A Community Fire Refuge is a last resort shelter option.
 It is a designated building that can be opened during a bushfire to provide the public with short-term shelter from the immediate life-threatening effects of a bushfire.
 They are purpose-built or modified buildings that can provide protection from radiant heat and embers.

-Community fire refuges are one of a number of contingency shelter options contained in Victoria's Bushfire Safety Policy Framework and should be considered in the context of all of the survival options available to a community in a high bushfire risk area.
+Community Fire Refuges are one of a number of contingency shelter options contained in Victoria's Bushfire Safety Policy Framework and should be considered in the context of all of the survival options available to a community in a high bushfire risk area.
 The Bushfire Safety Policy Framework acknowledges that there will be circumstances in which people may need to seek a last resort shelter option because their plans, such as leaving early or defending a well-prepared home, have failed.

-The Community Fire Refuges Policy (2015) outlines the purpose, attributes and other arrangements related to establishment of refuges, designation, management, and other matters related to the operation of refuges.
+This policy outlines the purpose, attributes and other arrangements related to establishment of refuges, designation, management, and other matters related to the operation of refuges.
 Refuges do not guarantee safety from a bushfire due to a number of limitations identified in the Community Fire Refuges Policy.
 Consequently, advice to the public should emphasise that seeking shelter in a refuge should not be considered as a primary plan of action.

-Available for download is: Community Fire Refuge Signage Manual (PDF, 2.
-MB)
+Community Fire Refuge Signage Manual

 The 2009 Victorian Bushfires Royal Commission recommended that Victoria introduce a comprehensive approach to shelter options that includes the following: